wp-plugins/advanced-post-slider/readme.txt

 = 2.1.2 =
 * Site down problem for some user is resolved.

+= 2.1.3 =
+* Small change for image ALT attribute.
+* Small change in admin UI.

 == Upgrade Notice ==
-* Bug fix release for version 2.
-Upgrade highly recommended.
+* Few modification.
+Upgrade is recommended.